vippsas/vipps-psp-api/vipps-psp-api.md

 ## Initiate payment

-A payment request is initiated by the PSP to the Vipps API after end user has requested to pay with Vipps.
-Vipps creates the payment and returns a link to the Vipps landing page where end user can confirm the mobile number.
+When a user chooses Vipps as the payment method, a payment request is initiated by the PSP to the Vipps API.
+Vipps creates the payment and returns a link that either opens the Vipps landing page in a browser (if the user is not using a mobile device, so the user can enter the phone number) or does an app-switch to the Vipps app.
+The user then confirms the payment in Vipps.
-Once user has confirmed number the payment can be considered initiated.

-**Please note:** Never show the Vipps landing page inside an iframe.
+**Important:** Never show the Vipps landing page inside an iframe.
 That will make it impossible for the user to reliably be redirected back to the merchant's website, and result in a lower success rate.
 In general: Any "optimization" of the payment flow may break the Vipps payment flow - if not today, then later.